seanzhanng/wakeguard/README.md

 # wakeguard
-a focus tool for students and drivers using cv
+a cv focus tool that tracks drowsiness and distraction